BhupendraShahu1/Swiggy/README.md

 - # Feature
 - ## Splash Screen:
 Engagingly displays the app logo, transitioning to the login screen after a brief period
-## MainScreen
+- # MainScreen
-- SearchBar are use to search the Weather Location
-- And other UI part are show the Temprature and Location And Envierment
+- In this screen we implement  bottom navigation  home , food,instamart,dineout,Genie are listed  and these are implemented using fragment Navigation
 - ## Food Screen
  Provides access to nearby restaurants or food categories.
 Implements search functionality for efficient browsing
 - ## Food Selection